Salgaocar FC

-Salgaocar Football Club is an Indian professional football club based in Vasco, Goa, that competes in the Goa Professional League.
-They have also played in the I-League, then top flight of Indian football league system.
-Founded in 1956, the club is owned by the V. M. Salgaocar Group of Companies.
+Salgaocar Football Club, formerly known as the Salgaocar Sporting Club, is an Indian professional football club based in Vasco, Goa.
+Being one of the country's most successful clubs, it is currently operating youth teams.
+Until the disfunction of its senior team in June 2023, Salgaocar competed in the Goa Professional League.

-Salgaocar has won 21 Goa League Championships, 4 Federation Cups, 3 Durand Cups, 3 Rovers Cups, 2 Indian Super Cups and the National Football League in 1998–99 and I-League in 2010–11.
-They became the first Goan side to win the NFL in 1998–99 under the guidance of coach Shabbir Ali.
+Salgaocar previously competed in the I-League, then top-flight of the Indian football league system.
+Founded in 1956, and nicknamed "The Greens", the club is owned by V. M. Salgaocar Group of Companies.
+Salgaocar has won 21 Goa championships, 4 Federation Cups, 3 Durand Cups, 3 Rovers Cups, 2 Indian Super Cups and the National Football League in 1999, and the I-League in 2011.
+They became the first Goan side to win the National Football League, under the guidance of coach Shabbir Ali.
 It is also the first Goan club to win the following:

 Goa Super Division, Federation Cup, Goa Professional League, Durand Cup and the former Indian Super Cup.

-Salgaocar pulled out of I-League 2016–17 citing All India Football Federation (AIFF) bias against I-League.
+Salgaocar pulled out of the I-League in 2017, citing the All India Football Federation (AIFF) bias.